 Dialogue and Commission on Arctic Climate Change

 Recognizing that the circumpolar Arctic region is experiencing significant ecological change due to global climate change, the Aspen Institute convened a civil society Dialogue and Commission to consider the implications of this impending transformation for the region’s inhabitants and resources.
-The Aspen Institute is now pleased to release the final report and recommendations of Commission, entitled “The Shared Future: A Report of the Aspen Institute Commission on Arctic Climate Change.”
+The Aspen Institute is now pleased to release the final report and recommendations of the Commission, entitled “The Shared Future: A Report of the Aspen Institute Commission on Arctic Climate Change”.

 This report features a very special foreword by President Jimmy Carter and presents the Commission’s recommendations, foremost of which is that governance in the Arctic marine environment should be sustained and strengthened by a new conservation and sustainable development plan based on using an ecosystem-based management approach.